 The Cu Chi area was the site of many bitter battles during the Vietnam/American war.

-On the tour, your guide will also demonstrate how individuals were able to hide very quickly.
+On the tour, the guide will also demonstrate how individuals were able to hide very quickly.
 Holes in the ground were dug with wooden covers camouflaged with dirt and leaves.
-You pick up one of the covers, quickly slide into the hole and lower the cover directly on top of the hole.
+One picks up one of the covers, quickly slides into the hole and lowers the cover directly on top of the hole.
 Its next to impossible to know that there is a person hiding in a hole under the ground.
 If there aren’t too many people in your group you may also jump into the hole as this is a good photo for your friend to take – however beware, they are very narrow so if you are a girthy person you may not want to jump into the hole, as getting stuck becomes a real possibility.

-After visiting the tank, you have a chance to shoot an AK-47 into various targets placed against a hillside.
+After visiting the tank, visitors have a chance to shoot an AK-47 into various targets placed against a hillside.
 Beware, an AK-47 when fired makes quite a racket and even if you are in the vicinity of the firing you should cover your ears or move away.
 Those firing the guns will be required to use ear protection.
-Each bullet is something like $1 and AK-47’s fire bullets very quickly, so you can shoot your money away amazingly fast.
+Each bullet costs something like $1++ and AK-47’s fire bullets very quickly, so you can shoot your money away amazingly fast.

 At the end of your tour, you will be able to eat some of the roots and drinks that the Cu Chi villagers subsisted on in the tunnels during the war.

-On the full day trip you will drive through rice paddy fields in order to reach Cai Be where you will take a boat to a floating market.
-The boat will then carry you through a series of canals and you will stop at a local farm where you can sample fresh tropical fruit.
+On the full day trip guests will be driven through rice paddy fields in order to reach Cai Be where one will take a boat to a floating market.
+The boat will then bring visitors through a series of canals and will stop at a local farm where one can sample fresh tropical fruit.
 The price for this trip includes lunch.
 Numerous tour agencies in District 1 offer day trips to the Mekong Delta.

 Hallways are painted a shiny gray – muted by the low availability of light.
-Several rooms are scattered throughout the basement, including the communication room, the map room, the bedroom of the president and the president’s war room where he conducted strategy and made decisions of war.
+Several rooms are scattered throughout the basement, including the communication room, map room, bedroom of the president and the president’s war room where he conducted strategy and made important decisions.
 If you are lucky enough to have no one around when you visit the basement, the feeling here is eerie and you might keep looking over your shoulder expecting an imaginary enemy.

-It is best to start your tour by walking in a counter clockwise direction.
-Start in the building on your right which contains hundreds of pictures of the Vietnam/American war – some gruesome some not.
-Walk slowly and absorb this images – you do not want to rush through this building.
+Begin on the first floor of the primary building – exhibits contain hundreds of pictures from this war – most gruesome, some not so much.
+Walk slowly and absorb the affect of these intense images – one does not want to rush through this building.
 Then enter another building that contains more photographs, traps of the war, and a statue of a person made entirely of shrapnel from bombs.